Cable News Network L.P. v. CNNews.com: Opinion

 The district court set to determine if the Anticybersquatting Consumer Protection Act (ACPA) allowed Cable News Network to seek damages for trademark infringement.
 The court also had to determine if it had in rem jurisdiction, which requires a domain name to be considered an item of property owned by a party within its territory.
 Per U.S. Supreme Court precedents, this type of jurisdiction requires that the defendant who is accused of infringing on the property must have minimum contacts within the court's territory.
-The district court found that it had jurisdiction because the "cnnews.com" could be accessed by Internet users within its geographical territory.
+The district court found that it had jurisdiction because the site "cnnews.com" could be accessed by Internet users within its geographical territory.

 The district court then had to determine if the Chinese company had violated the ACPA in bad faith.
 The court found that this was not the case; but in a separate proceeding, ordered the Chinese company to transfer the "cnnews.com" domain name to Cable News Network due to likelihood of confusion under the ACPA.